Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-\paragraph{\texttt{Mol2Mol} paradigm.} The past decade has seen significant progress in the field of machine learning for molecule generation, especially in deep generative models.
-The \texttt{Mol2Mol} paradigm has emerged as a promising technique for designing novel molecules with desirable properties, which first learns to represent molecules $\mathcal{X}$ in a continuous manner to facilitate the prediction and optimization of their properties, and then map an optimized continuous representation back into a molecule $\mathcal{X}'$ with improved properties.
+The past decade has witnessed significant advances in the domain of machine learning for molecule generation, especially in deep generative models.
+The \textsc{Mol2Mol} paradigm has emerged as a promising strategy for designing novel molecules with desirable properties, which first learns to represent molecules $\mathcal{X}$ in a continuous manner to facilitate the prediction and optimization of their properties, and then map an optimized continuous representation back into a molecule $\mathcal{X}'$ with improved properties.
 Prior works in this line formulate this task as a string generation problem in an attempt to bypass generating graphs.
-Specifically, these models~\cite{gomez2018automatic,segler2018generating,DBLP:conf/icml/KusnerPH17} start by generating SMILES, a linear string notation used in chemistry to describe molecular structures, which can be translated into molecules via deterministic mappings (e.g., using RDKit).
-However, the SMILES representations are quite brittle, as a small change in strings may lead to a completely different molecules, which makes it hard to optimize molecular properties.
+Specifically, these models~\cite{gomez2018automatic,DBLP:journals/mlst/IrwinDHB22} start by generating SMILES, a linear string notation used in chemistry to describe molecular structures, which can be translated into molecules via deterministic mappings (e.g., using RDKit).
+The fragility of SMILES representations presents a significant hurdle in optimizing molecular properties, as there is no mechanism in place to ensure the validity of generated strings based on syntax and physical principles.
+However, this drawback has been effectively addressed with the advent of SELFIES, a 100\% robust molecular language that guarantees every conceivable combination of symbols in the alphabet corresponds to a chemically sound molecular structure.
+Recent works, such as LIMO~\cite{DBLP:conf/icml/EckmannSZFGY22} and MolGen~\cite{DBLP:journals/corr/abs-2301-11259}, have begun to utilize variational autoencoders (VAEs) and Bidirectional and Auto-Regressive Transformers (BART) to model SELFIES for molecule generation.